Alpha Centauri

 Click on the picture to toggle a negative image of Alpha Centauri's A and B components lost in the glare of this 2,800mm focal length exposure made to record surrounding much fainter field stars.

-Below, the AB pair at very high magnification.
+Below: The AB pair at very high magnification.
 The separation at the time (2020) was 5.9 arcseconds.

 Click here for a video (in the Image Animations section) animating the above imagery.